• Skip to primary navigation

 Light and Refreshing Cucumber Sandwiches

 This classic cucumber sandwich is the shining star of my annual Kentucky Derby party.
-The harmonious blend of softened cream cheese and fresh cucumbers is utterly irresistible.
+A blend of softened cream cheese and fresh cucumbers is hard to resist.
 Kids and adults adore these mini tea sandwiches as part of an appetizer spread, along side some classic deviled eggs and some fancy looking baked boursin.

-My husband was born and raised in Kentucky, so there’s no way we would ever skip this annual event!
-The Derby is so much more than a horse race, it’s the most anticipated party of the year that’s full of history and pride.
-And part of that history?
-This most iconic of finger sandwiches.
+My husband was born and raised in Kentucky, so there’s no way we would ever skip this annual event, even though we have never actually attended!
+The Derby is so much more than a horse race, it’s the most anticipated party of the year.
+And it’s just not a Southern party without these sandwiches.

 Somehow the combination of these simple ingredients when spread on soft bread, is simply the best.
 Mix things up and make some of the sandwiches with pimento cheese and some with a classic pineapple cream cheese spread.